lgalaz/fullstack-javascript/react/Performance_Pitfalls/explanation.md

 `useMemo` and `useCallback` add overhead.
 Use them when there is measurable benefit.

+## Context updates

+Context updates re-render all consumers.
+Split contexts by concern or memoize the provider value.

 ## React.memo

 `React.memo` prevents re-renders when props are equal by shallow comparison.